 - Netflix’s Market Cap is over $200 Billion.

 - Netflix is spending $17 Billion to produce original content in 2021.

 Netflix Future Goals

-- It is rumored to enter streaming music services like Spotify, Youtube Music, etc.
+- It is rumored to enter streaming services like Spotify, Youtube Music, etc.

-- Also, Netflix is looking to enter the gaming business as per the latest reports.
+- Also, as per the latest reports, Netflix is looking to enter the gaming business.

 Netflix is the largest OTT company globally and the 9th Largest internet company in the world in terms of Revenue.
-But, Netflix needs to enter music and other businesses to stand front in a long time.
+But Netflix needs to enter music and other businesses to stand in front for a long time.